uku/Unblock-Youku/README.md

    For more instructions, please see [these examples](http://bit.ly/unblock-youku-proxy).

-3. A backend server to support the redirection mode of the Chrome extension.
+3. _A backend server_ to support the redirection mode of the Chrome extension.

 ### Disclaimer

 Using/installing this software, you agree that it is only for study purposes and its authors take no responsibilities for any consequences.

-### Licenses
+### License

-The source code for the Chrome extension and shared libs is released under MIT license (Bootstrap and jQuery used in the extension popup page are under their own licenses).

-The source code for the server part is released under AGPL v3 or (at your option) any later version.
+The source code is released under [AGPL v3](http://www.gnu.org/licenses/agpl-3.0.html) or (at your option) any later version.

 ### Credits